 Remove the items as soon as the load has finished, because wet items in an enclosed space only creates that mildew smell again.
-Dry the items on the hottest dryer setting that the garments can tolerate (adding your favorite dryer sheet).
+Dry the items on the hottest dryer setting that the garments can tolerate and add a few drops of essential oil to some dryer balls.
 Remove promptly from the dryer.
 You should notice that the foul smell is gone and replaced with a fresh, clean scent.

 *Keep in mind that while towels can handle heat, swimsuits cannot, so check the labels before choosing the temperature settings.

-Bonus!: I have a front-loading washer and sometimes it can start to smell pretty bad (which is, apparently, “normal” for front loaders as they have such a tight seal the water gets kinda musty, mildew smelling).
-After following the above directions with towels, I noticed a significant difference just opening the door to the washer… even the washer itself smelled fresh… YEAH!!!)
+Bonus: I have a front-loading washer and sometimes it can start to smell pretty bad (which is, apparently, “normal” for front loaders).
+After following the above directions with towels, I noticed a significant difference just opening the door to the washer… even the washer itself smelled fresh!)

 Love it?
 Pin it!